enthought/traitsui/docs/source/traitsui_user_manual/adapters.rst

 UI state in the node that doesn't belong on the underlying model object (for example, caching quantities which are expensive to compute).

+Before using this approach, you should make sure that you understand the way that traits adaptation works.

 To make writing code which satisfies the ITreeNode interface easier, there is an ITreeNodeAdapter class which provides basic functionality and which can be subclassed to provide an adapter class for your own nodes.
 This adapter is